-PACKING - The weather in Israel during our trip will be between 45-80 degrees.
-We recommend that you check the weather forecast online a week or two before the trip so that you will be prepared.
+PACKING - We recommend that you check the weather forecast online a week or two before the trip so that you will be prepared.
 Our best advice is to plan to dress in layers as it will likely be cool in the morning and warm up throughout the day.
 We will send you a suggested packing list a few months before the trip.

-PACKING CHECKLIST - Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses), Light sweater or jacket, Bathing suit and a coverup, Light rain coat and/or compact umbrella, Comfortable walking shoes or sandals with rubber soles, Hat, sunglasses, and sunscreen, Toiletries, Medications, Hair care appliances (See Below-Hair Dryers are provided at all hotels), Small bag or backpack (large enough for a small Bible, pen, camera and other personal items), Passport with separate photocopy (see below for more information)
+PACKING CHECKLIST - Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses), Light sweater or jacket, Bathing suit and a coverup, Light rain coat and/or compact umbrella, Comfortable walking shoes or sandals with rubber soles, Hat, sunglasses, and sunscreen, Toiletries, Medications, Hair care appliances (Hair Dryers are provided at all hotels), Small bag or backpack (large enough for a small Bible, pen, camera and other personal items), Passport with separate photocopy (see below for more information)